FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+02.JAN.22

+* Added two new config options to Map Widget to have better control of drawn flights and increase performance

 20.DEC.21